-The trainee will discuss Policy 806, Records Section, and understand the function and responsibilities of the Records Section, including:

-- 1. Describing the function of the records section in the reporting process, including: - Record Clerk processing, - Computerization, - Permanent storage of records, including reports, IC's and citations, - Public access to records.
-A fee is usually charged, - Computerized records, including NAMS, LOCS, BRET (local bicycles), AWS, - Crime classification through Uniform Crime Reporting (UCR) by FBI.
-Trainee will know "Part One" crimes and "Part Two" crimes. - 2.
-Understanding the Case Number Log and where it is stored. - 3.
-Knowing the path a report can take after it is completed by an officer, including: - Reports submitted for review by Sgt., - Reports with computer entries turned in to Dispatch, - Report Correction / Service Request (SRS), - Reports temporarily removed from storage.
-They are not to leave the Records Section and are to be given back to Records personnel to re-file, - Distribution of reports to Detectives, Investigating officers, DDA, DMV, etc. - 4.
+and u rainee will discuss Policy 806 , Records Section, nderstand the function and responsibilities of the rds Section, including: FTO Trainee Date Review 1.
+Describing the function of the records section in the reporting process, including: Record Clerk processing, Computerization, Permanent storage of records, including reports, IC's and citations, Public access to records.
+A fee is usually charged, Computerized records, including NAMS, LOCS, Computenzed records, including NAMS, LOCS, BRET (local bicycles), AWS, Crime classification through Uniform Crime Reporting (UCR) by FBI.
+Trainee will know "Part One" crimes and "Part Two" crimes.
+2. Understanding the Case Number Log and where it is stored.
+3. Knowing the path a report can take after it is completed by an officer, including: Reports submitted for review by Sgt., Reports with computer entries turned in to Dispatch, Report Correction / Service Request (SRS), Reports temporarily removed from storage.
+They are not to leave the Records Section and are to be given back to Records personnel to re-file, Distribution of reports to Detectives, Investigating officers, DDA, DMV, etc. 4.
 Understanding confidentiality info in reports.